mcbarlowe/nba_scraper/README.md

 season games.

 As of right now the package only scrapes as far back as the 2016 season.
-Plans are in place to be able to scraper older seasons, however these older seasons won't have x/y locations for all events as the more recent seasons do.
+Plans are in place to be able to scrape older seasons, however these older seasons won't have x/y locations for all events as the more recent seasons do.

 # Installation